- Mission Statement

 The library will promote community and collaboration by cultivating relationships across campus through sponsoring and participating in campus-wide activities, creative use of the library's physical and virtual spaces, service excellence, and dynamic teamwork among library staff to achieve unprecedented integration and flexibility.

 Out of consideration for others, please set your cell phone to vibrate only.
-If you need to make or receive a call, please move to a stairwell, the café area, or entrance foyer.
+If you need to make or receive a call, please move to a stairwell, entrance foyer, or the café area.

 The library provides vending machines and a coffee service, and you can also bring in your own food and drink.
 Please consume food only in the library’s café area.
 Drinks are welcome throughout the library as long as they are in containers with secure lids.